microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/teamstab.md

 ---
 title: "teamsTab resource type"
-description: "Represents a tab that's pinned (attached) to a channel or a chat." ms.localizationpriority: medium
+description: "Represents a tab pinned (attached) to a channel or a chat." ms.localizationpriority: medium
 author: "AkJo"
 ms.prod: "microsoft-teams"